HaniceSun/GeneticAncestryPrediction/README.md

 ----------

-## Step 5: Machine learning prediction on the first 20 PCs from the PCA analysis
+## Step 5: machine learning prediction on the first 20 PCs from the PCA analysis

 doing machine learning prediction using scikit-learn (13-AncestryML.py), with config files (Config01.yaml and Config02.yaml, for super population and population respectively)